silversquirl/slimy/README.md

 Once you run the command, it may take a few seconds to complete.
 Just wait until it's finished and it'll output the results once it's done.

-On systems with integrated GPUs, the CPU search may be faster than GPU search.
+~~On systems with integrated GPUs, the CPU search may be faster than GPU search.~~ ~~Some older GPUs may not be able to use the GPU search at all - this will be reported as an error in Vulkan initialization.~~
-Some older GPUs may not be able to use the GPU search at all - this will be reported as an error in Vulkan initialization.
+~~In these cases, you can use the CPU search mode like this:~~

-In these cases, you can use the CPU search mode like this:
+GPU search is currently disabled.
+It is several orders of magnitude slower than the CPU search, as the faster algorithm the CPU search uses has not been ported.

 ```
 slimy-SYSTEM -mcpu -- SEED RANGE THRESHOLD